cmakride/SCRFA-frontend/README.md

 Tomorrow first task will be to style the SearchBar Drop down.

 ### Wednesday 06/29/2022:
+9:00am-10:20am: Did the styling for the search bar dropdown.
+In desktop the width is 30% in tablet it is 420px and on phone it is 320px on the smallest screen 320px will take up the entire width, which I think looks sufficient for that size.
+For time want to move on to other contents of the page, the navbar is complete.
+Moving onto banner and search.

+10:20am-11:30am built the banner with background image of the capitol building.
+With the text and a search bar.
+Made a component for the search bar.

+11:30am-12:00pm was spent doing Media Queries for the Banner on mobile and tablet

+Notes to add: Would make distinct media queries built into tailwind for small 320px, 420px, 520, etc… Would also change the small medium and large fonts in tailwind to match the sizes in the Guide.

+Came back at night started at
+8:30pm-9:10pm started the footer component and got it to display at the bottom of the page, had to do a little research on an effective way to do that in tailwind.

+9:10pm-9:47pm Built out the footer component and styled it.
+Used grid and flex in tailwind

+9:47pm-10:13pm Styled the footer component for mobile and tablet, took out the addresses/locations part on small and medium screens, only shows up on large screens, used mainly grid to do the media queries, 2 columns for mobile and tablet, 3 columns for large screen.
+Text Size Changes as well.
+Small on mobile/tablet, goes to large on desktop

 ## Planning:
 ### 1. ~~Create App and Initialize Tailwind~~